thrandos/thrandos/README.md

 I am currently:
 > - trying to get better at programming
-> - working on a launcher & server network for my Minecraft project Coastline
+> - working on a launcher & server platform for my Minecraft project Coastline
 > - doing some hardware projects
 > - coming up with ideas faster than I can do anything about them